Theda Bara

 Theda Bara (/ˈθiːdə ˈbærə/ THEE-də-_-BARR-ə; born Theodosia Burr Goodman; July 29, 1885 – April 7, 1955) was an American silent film and stage actress.
 Bara was one of the more popular actresses of the silent era and one of cinema's early sex symbols.
 Her femme fatale roles earned her the nickname "The Vamp" (short for vampire, here meaning a seductive woman), later fueling the rising popularity in "vamp" roles based in exoticism and sexual domination.

-The studios promoted a fictitious persona for Bara as an Egyptian-born woman interested in the occult.
-Bara made more than 40 films between 1914 and 1926, but most are now lost, having perished in the 1937 Fox vault fire.
-After her marriage to Charles Brabin in 1921, she made two more feature films and then retired from acting in 1926; she never appeared in a sound film.
+Born to a Jewish family in Cincinnati, Ohio, Bara was the biggest star of Fox Studios, which concocted a fictitious persona for her as an Egyptian-born woman interested in the occult.
+She made 43 films between 1914 and 1926.
+3 of her films were for Pathe, 1 was for Chadwick Pictures and 39 were for Fox but most of which were lost in the 1937 Fox vault fire.
+She left Fox in 1919 and was unable to recapture her previous success.
+After her marriage to Charles Brabin in 1921, she made three more films and then retired from acting in 1926.
+Bara never appeared in any sound films.

 Early life

-Bara was born Theodosia Burr Goodman on July 29, 1885 in the Avondale section of Cincinnati, Ohio.
-She was named after the daughter of US Vice President Aaron Burr.
+Bara was born Theodosia Burr Goodman on July 29, 1885, in Cincinnati, Ohio.
+She was named after the daughter of U.S. Vice President Aaron Burr.
 Her father was Bernard Goodman (1853–1936), a prosperous Jewish tailor from Poland.
 Her mother, Pauline Louise Françoise (née de Coppett; 1861–1957), was born in Switzerland.
 Bernard and Pauline married in 1882.
-Theda had two younger siblings: Marque (1888–1954) and Esther (1897–1965), who also became a film actress, under the screen name, Lori Bara.
+Theda had two younger siblings: Marque (1888–1954) and Esther (1897–1965), who went by the nickname "Lori".

+In 1890 the family moved to Avondale, a Cincinnati suburb with a substantial Jewish community.
 Bara attended Walnut Hills High School, graduating in 1903.
 After attending the University of Cincinnati for two years, she worked mainly in local theater productions, but did explore other projects.
 After moving to New York City in 1908, she made her Broadway debut the same year in The Devil.